zli9/neuroMMSig/README.md

     </a>
 </p>

-Python package for mechanism enrichment using reverse causal reasoning (RCR).
+Python package for mechanism enrichment using reverse causal reasoning (RCR) algorithm.
+This algorithm allows for retrieving gene regulatory pathway associated with disease of interest.

 ---
 ## 💪 Getting Started